ibm-cloud-docs/openpages/maintenance_windows.md

 - Questionnaire program launch operations

 The underlying infrastructure, relational database system, and application server pod are restarted with patches and updates during the maintenance window.

+For information about the overall status of the service, see the [Status Overview](https://cloud.ibm.com/status) page.